XuJiacong/PIDNet/README.md

 * **Towards Real-time Applications**: PIDNet could be directly used for the real-time applications, such as autonomous vehicle and medical imaging.
 * **A Novel Three-branch Network**: Addtional boundary branch is introduced to two-branch network to mimic the PID controller architecture and remedy the overshoot issue of previous models.
 * **More Accurate and Faster**: PIDNet-S presents 78.6% mIOU with speed of 93.2 FPS on Cityscapes test set and 81.6% mIOU with speed of 153.7 FPS on CamVid test set.
-Also, PIDNet-L acheives the highest accuracy (80.6% mIOU) among all the real-time networks for Cityscapes.
+Also, PIDNet-L becomes the most accurate one (80.6% mIOU) among all the real-time networks for Cityscapes.

 ## Updates
    - Our paper was submitted to arXiv and paperwithcode for public access.
 (Jun/04/2022)